$2-$Killing Vector Fields on Warped Product Manifolds: Introduction

 for any vector fields $X,Y\in \mathfrak{X}\left( M_{1}\times _{f}M_{2}\right) $. \end{customthm}

-The proof of this result contains a large computations that have been done using previous results on warped product manifolds(see appendix A).
-As an immediate consequence the relation between $2-$Killing vector fields on warped product manifolds and those on product factors is given.
+The proof of this result contains long computations that have been done using previous results on warped product manifolds (see appendix A).
+As an immediate consequence, the relation between $2-$Killing vector fields on a warped product manifold and those on product factors is given.

-Conditions on $2-$Killing vector fields to be parallel vector fields is considered in the following theorem.
+Some conditions for a $2-$Killing vector field to be parallel vector field is considered in the following theorem.